savyrosea/Art_Museum_Inventory_Project/README.md

 ![](https://github.com/savyrosea/Art_Museum_Midcourse_Project/blob/main/images/wordcloud1.PNG)

-##### 3)	Look at identifying similar art pieces using text mining on the artwork's medium description
+##### 3)	Look at identifying similar art pieces using text mining on the artwork's medium description.
+Using the description of mediums of each piece of artwork, I created a document term matrix (DTM) containing a count of words occurred in each medium description.
+I then mapped the DTM into two dimension using UMAP dimensionality reduction, and used the two numbers to plot each point as a scatter plot.
+This plot is intereactive and visually shows artworks with similar mediums based on their proximity.

 ![](https://github.com/savyrosea/Art_Museum_Midcourse_Project/blob/main/images/scatter4.PNG)